Albrecht-Ohsiek/CarrierPidgeon/README.md

             You can now move onto programming the simulated drone mission in Python!
             Click the button in the top left of the DroneBlocks simulator that says "Get Drone Simulator Key".
-            Copy this unique key to your clipboard as it will be used in your mission code.
+            Copy this unique key to your clipboard and add it to a new locally created .env file as follows.
+                - SIM_KEY = YOUR_SIM_KEY_HERE

 # flying a drone